jtulach/node4j/README.md

 The whole `node4j` project is a typical Maven project and you can work with it from any IDE that speaks *Maven*.
 However, if you download NetBeans IDE with built in support for JShell, we can do even more!

-* Start the appropriate NetBeans IDE: `netbeans --jdkhome /path/to/graalvm`
+* Start the NetBeans 9 IDE ([preview builds available](http://bits.netbeans.org/download/trunk/nightly/latest/)): `netbeans --jdkhome /path/to/jdk9`
 * Open the `node4j` project
+* Configure it to use GraalVM 0.23 or newer in File/Properties
 * Execute the project

 A JShell console opens up in the editor and you can easily start using all the [node.js](https://nodejs.org/en/) features interactively from Java.
 Type: